 What a sight!
 The broken beach looks ethereal.
 That blue water will blow your mind and the landscape is just perfect.
 Perfect.

 Broken Beach is so beautiful and a natural phenomenon.
 But the road to get here is very rough.
-I wouldn’t recommend trying on a scooter, instead, organise a private tour or hire a driver, way easier.
+I wouldn’t recommend trying on a scooter, instead, organize a private tour or hire a driver, way easier.

 Once you arrive, you can take it easy as there are many viewpoints to get that perfect picture and it’s easy to navigate your way around the broken beach.
 Touristic but a must-see!